peteroupc/peteroupc.github.io/jump.md

 Jumping the LCG ahead can then be done using this matrix as described in the previous section.

+<a id=Multiply_with_Carry_Add_with_Carry_Subtract_with_Borrow></a>
+### Multiply-with Carry, Add-with-Carry, Subtract-with-Borrow

+I am not aware of any efficient ways to jump these PRNGs ahead an arbitrary number of steps.
+These PRNGs describe almost linear recurrences, but the carry renders them nonlinear.

 <a id=Combined_PRNGs></a>
 ### Combined PRNGs